urbanairship/ruby-library/README.markdown

 Polling the feedback API
 ------------------------
-The first time you attempt to send a push notification to a device that has uninstalled your app (or has opted-out of notifications), both Apple and Urbanairship will register that token in their feedback API.
-Urbanairship will prevent further attempted notification sends to that device, but it's a good practice to periodically poll Urbanairship's feedback API and mark those tokens as inactive in your own system as well.
+The first time you attempt to send a push notification to a device that has uninstalled your app (or has opted-out of notifications), both Apple and Urban Airship will register that token in their feedback API.
+Urban Airship will prevent further attempted notification sends to that device, but it's a good practice to periodically poll Urban Airship's feedback API and mark those tokens as inactive in your own system as well.

 ```ruby
 # find all device tokens deactivated in the past 24 hours